 People living with or working with pets may be concerned about the impact of COVID-19.
-The information below was updated 4/6/2020.
+The information below was updated on 1/4/2021.

 How likely are you to get COVID-19?

 That depends.
-If you are in a high-risk group, and you are exposed to a person carrying and shedding the virus, then you are at higher risk of getting the virus and getting sick from the infection.
+If you are in a high-risk group, or if you are directly exposed to a person carrying and shedding the virus, then you are at higher risk of getting the virus and getting sick from the infection.
+People are still becoming infected because they are not following strict safety guidelines.

 Can my pet get COVID-19?